Take a look at all our Webinars and Events!

 BLOGS & ARTICLES

-The elasticity and inelasticity of demand determine how the demand for a product responds to the change in any economic factor such as its price.
-To put it simply, it considers how people react toward a product when there is a certain price change.
+The elasticity and inelasticity of demand determine how sensitive the demand for a product is to its price change.
+It considers how people react toward a product when there is a certain price change.

-Of course, there are other economic factors to determine elasticity like substitute availability, income level of consumers, etc. But the price is the most common factor that businesses use to calculate elasticity.
+There are other economic factors to determine elasticity.
+A few of them are substitute availability and income level of consumers.
+But the price is the most common factor that businesses use to calculate elasticity.
 Hence, if a product's demand changes with the price change, it is elastic.
-On the other hand, demand is inelastic if it remains constant regardless of price changes.
+The demand is inelastic if it remains constant regardless of price changes.

 Elasticity vs Inelasticity of Demand: 5 Main Differences that Companies should know